 Private Loan Distinctions

-Banks, credit unions, and other financial institutions offer private loans.
+Banks, credit unions, and other financial institutions provide private loans.
 They often require a credit check and sometimes a co-signer.

 Private loans fill gaps that federal funds can’t cover but demand careful consideration.
 They’re a supplemental resource, often used when federal options are exhausted.